 - There is a dynamic layer that helps in monitoring and performance and helps in choosing the best replica from which data can be read.
 Snitches should be configured only when a cluster is created.

 - It has default values enabled for most deployments.
-The configuration changes can be made in Cassandra.yml file where the dynamic snitch threshold for each node is present.
+The configuration changes can be made in the Cassandra.yml file, where the dynamic snitch threshold for each node is present.

 5. Merkle Tree

 - There can be differences in data blocks.
-In order to find the differences easily Merkle tree is a hash tree that helps in doing this.
+In order to find the differences easily, the Merkle tree is a hash tree that helps in doing this.

-- The leaf nodes of the hash tree contain hashes of separate data blocks and parent nodes have the information or they store the hashes of their children as well.
+- The leaf nodes of the hash tree contain hashes of separate data blocks, and parent nodes have the information or store the hashes of their children.

 6. Mem Table